sfan5/fi6s/README.md

 By default fi6s will ask the OS to reserve an ephemeral port and use it for the duration of the scan.
 This only works on Linux.

-If this doesn't work or you are on a different platform you will have to use a static source port and configure your firewall to drop traffic on this port, e.g.:
+*If this doesn't work* or you are on a different platform you will have to set a source port and configure your firewall to drop traffic on this port, e.g.:

 	# ip6tables -A INPUT -p tcp -m tcp --dport 12345 -j DROP